sjasperse/docker-web-example/readme.md

 Docker Example
 =================
 This repo is just to illustrate, hopefully very simply, a .NET Core app running in a docker container.
-The main take-away I wanted to demonstrate here is a simple example of using docker, and **that this is using .NET Core 1.1 without it needing to be installed on your machine** - which is pretty
+The main take-away I wanted to demonstrate here is a simple example of using docker, and **that this is using .NET Core 1.1 without it needing to be installed on your machine** - which is pretty cool.

 _Note: I wrote and tested this all on a mac - but it should work the same on Windows._